 More worrisome to the researchers was the fact that when the rest of the group of study volunteers who had no symptoms were tested, they found that one in 167 children under the age of 16 and one in 111 adults had celiac disease.

 Gluten causes problems for those who are sensitive to it by damaging the gut wall, which causes problems with the body’s ability to absorb nutrients, especially calcium, Vitamin D, and iron.
 This leads to gut inflammation in approximately 80% of the people eating gluten.
-Of the people who are sensitive to gluten, 30% develop antibodies against the gluten that lead to an autoimmune response.
+Of the people who are sensitive, 30% develop antibodies against the gluten that lead to an autoimmune response.

 Autoimmune diseases are diseases in which your immune system mistakenly attacks the heathy cells in your body.
 They include Lupus, Sjögren’s syndrome, Multiple sclerosis rheumatoid arthritis, thyroid disease, inflammatory bowel disease, and several more.